bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Well, and also you're running, lots of people will run not the releases, but the master branch, so the in-progress version.
 And those people include pretty much all of the developers who are working on trying new features.
 And they'll often find bugs that were accidentally merged.
-There are lots of pull requests in Bitcoin core that are just fixing little things that were broken by pull requests because they were missed in the review.
+There are lots of pull requests in Bitcoin Core that are just fixing little things that were broken by pull requests because they were missed in the review.
 It does get a lot of eyes on it.
 Even if you didn't review the pull request yourself, I sometimes find a pull request because I'm working on another pull request, and whatever just got merged just broke my work.
 I have to go in and look like, what the hell were they changing?